pyg-team/pytorch-frame/docs/source/get_started/modular_design.rst

         stype_encoder_dict=stype_encoder_dict,
     )

-There are many other encoders implemnted such as :class:`~torch_frame.nn.encoder.LinearBucketEncoder` and :class:`~torch_frame.nn.encoder.ExcelFormerEncoder` for `stype.numerical` columns, and
+There are other encoders implemnted as well such as :class:`~torch_frame.nn.encoder.LinearBucketEncoder` and :class:`~torch_frame.nn.encoder.ExcelFormerEncoder` for `stype.numerical` columns, and
 :class:`~torch_frame.nn.encoder.LinearEmbeddingEncoder` for `stype.text_embedded` columns.
+You can also implement your custom encoder for given `stype` by inheriting :class:`~torch_frame.nn.encoder.StypeEncoder`.

 :class:`TableConv`